MarcusYF/fan_home_page/content/authors/admin/_index.md

 highlight_name: true

 ---
-I am a final-year PhD candidate in [CS at UVa](https://engineering.virginia.edu/department/computer-science) and will be joining [STOR at UNC](https://stor.unc.edu/) as a tenure-track assistant professor in Fall 2025.
-My advisors are Prof. [Haifeng Xu](https://www.haifeng-xu.com/) and Prof. [Hongning Wang](http://www.cs.virginia.edu/~hw5x/).
-Currently I'm interested in modeling human-AI interactions, with the goal of understanding their societal implications and designing interventions that promote social good.
-If you are interested in collaboration, feel free to drop an email!
+I am an assistant professor in the [Department of Statistics and Operations Research](https://stor.unc.edu/) at UNC Chapel Hill.
+I received my PhD in [Computer Science at the University of Virginia](https://engineering.virginia.edu/department/computer-science), advised by Prof. [Haifeng Xu](https://www.haifeng-xu.com/) and Prof. [Hongning Wang](http://www.cs.virginia.edu/~hw5x/).
+My current research focuses on modeling human–AI interactions, with the aim of understanding their broader societal impacts and designing interventions that foster social good.
+I use mathematical tools including statistical learning theory, algorithmic game theory, online learning, and optimization.

+I am seeking self-motivated students with strong mathemetical foundations and Python programming skills to work with me.
+Students from both UNC and other institutions are welcome.
+If you are interested in this opportunity, please contact me directly via email expressing your research interests with your CV.

 <!--Before my Ph.D journey, I worked at [Alibaba](www.alibaba.com), where I built recommender systems for [Taobao](https://en.wikipedia.org/wiki/Taobao), the world's largest e-commerce platform.
 Prior to that, I obtained my Bachelor's and Master's degrees in computational mathematics from [Peking University](https://english.pku.edu.cn). -->